-The project included in the October 2022 amendment is consistent with the goals of the Yakima Valley Metropolitan & Regional Transportation Plan 2020-2045 and local comprehensive plans.
+The projects included in the March 2023 amendments are consistent with the goals of the Yakima Valley Metropolitan & Regional Transportation Plan 2020-2045 and local comprehensive plans.

 INTERMODAL/MULTIMODAL APPROACH

 Projects in the Greater Yakima Area M/RTIP provide for the development of an integrated transportation network that focuses on the safe and efficient movement of people and goods.